Tenacious D in The Pick of Destiny: Home media

+In February 2024, Tenacious D in The Pick of Destiny was released on Blu-ray by Shout!
+Studios.
+This release includes the exclusive footage from the Best Buy bonus disc.

 Legacy

 The band's 2012 album, Rize of the Fenix, is centred around the fictional plot of the band breaking up following the release of the film, with Gass going mentally insane as Black continued his fame in the film industry.
 The album also begins with the opening lyrics "When The Pick Of Destiny was released, it was a bomb".

 In 2016, the band marked ten years of the film's release by using The Pick of Destiny as their backdrop at various European festival appearances.

+Possible sequel

 In a January 2023 interview on SiriusXM Radio, Black stated he and Gass were "thinking about" a potential sequel to The Pick of Destiny, with Gass jokingly implying that it would be a crossover with Black's film School of Rock.